 “SSI helped me to start my life in Australia,” Mohammaed said.
 “When I came, I didn’t know anyone, but SSI helped me to form a network with artists, people and friends.”

-"Someone who was a director saw my artwork in my first SSI exhibition and then read my biography in the catalogue.
-She wanted me to take photos of an upcoming play, but I told her that before I am a photographer, I am an actor.
-I applied for her play and won an acting role where I told my story about how I came to Australia."
+“Someone who was a director saw my artwork in my first SSI exhibition and then read my biography in the catalogue.
+She wanted me to take photos of an upcoming play, but I told her that before I was a photographer, I was an actor.
+I applied for her play and won an acting role where I told my story about how I came to Australia.”

 The show, Origin-Transit-Destination, was an immersive theatre experience that took theatre-goers on a journey into issues facing people seeking asylum.
 Mohammed has gone on to co-create a short film, The Suffering of the Asylum Seeker and land an Arabic-speaking role in the 2016 film, Ali’s Wedding.

-"I like being a photographer, but I feel most myself when I’m on stage and in films," he explained.
-"If I haven’t done that first exhibition, I would never have met the director and gotten to then continue on with my artistic culture and meeting other people.
-The first step was SSI."
+“I like being a photographer, but I feel most myself on stage and in films,” he explained.
+“If I hadn’t done that first exhibition, I would never have met the director and gotten to continue on with my artistic culture and meet other people.
+The first step was SSI.”

 Mohammed now runs his own photography business, which he established with the support of SSI’s Ignite Small Business Start-ups, and he recently took out first place in the contemporary category of the Fisher’s Ghost Art Award.